This extension integrates the latest release of pretty-php with VS Code.

 Features

-- Code is formatted for readability, consistency and small diffs
+- Code is formatted for readability, consistency, and small diffs

-- With few exceptions, previous formatting is ignored, and
+- Previous formatting is ignored, and nothing other than whitespace is

 - Entire files are formatted in place